-The Executive Committee (the Charity Trustees) is composed of the Officers, the elected members and the Regional Directors and Chairmen, including those acting as Liaison Officers to the WHO, to PAHO and to the International League of Dermatological Societies or to other appropriate societies.
-The number of elected members should not exceed fifteen (15) and, when nominations for new elected members are being made, efforts should be made to bear in mind a balance between the regions of the world.
-Unless progressing to become an Officer of the Union, Executive Committee membership should be limited to two four year terms.
+The Executive Committee is composed of the Officers, the elected members and the Regional Directors and Chairmen, including those acting as Liaison Officers to the WHO, to PAHO and to the International League of Dermatological Societies or to other appropriate societies.
+The number of members elected by the General Assembly should not exceed fifteen (15) and, when nominations for new elected members are being made, efforts should be made to bear in mind a balance between the regions of the world.
+Unless progressing to become an Officer of the Union, Executive Committee membership should be limited to two four-year terms.

 Ex-Officio members are the President of the International Society for STD Research (ISSTDR) and the Medical Officers in charge of STI activities at the WHO.